mbabynames search ✿

 Darcy Olivia

-Darcy ("noble and strong") and Olivia ("olive tree").
+Darcy ("dark one") and Olivia ("olive tree").
 Two distinct meanings that create a name with range.
 The longer Olivia (3 syllables) builds on the shorter Darcy, giving the name forward momentum.

 Darcy Isabella